asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-06-code-caving.md

 ---
 layout: single
-title: Code caving & backdooring Windows PE files
+title: Code caving & backdooring Windows PE files - Windows memory manipulation and execution flow hijacking
 ---

 Code caving is a technique deployed by threat actors to run malicious shellcode within the valid PE space of a regular program.
 It's a technique where an actor discovered a un-used or non-optimized part of code within a compiled program that they can use via hijacking the execution flow to point to this location that has shellcode allocated in it.
 Which can lead to the application executing a malicious shellcode payload.